eclipse-apoapsis/ort-server/README.md

 ### Docker Compose

 > [!CAUTION]
-> Do not use the Docker Compose setup in production as it uses multiple insecure defaults, like providing KeyCloak
+> Do not use the Docker Compose setup in production as it uses multiple insecure defaults, like providing Keycloak
 > without TLS.

 To start the ORT server with the required 3rd party services, you can run: